marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part3.md

 We'll add a popup dialog to inform the user.
 You'll need to **add a library** for the [Dialogs](/blog/javafx-8-dialogs/):

 1. Download the latest **ControlsFX** zip file from the [ControlsFX Website](http://fxexperience.com/controlsfx/).
 (It is also available as Maven dependency if you prefer to use Maven.)
 2. Inside the zip file you should find a `controlsfx-8.x.x.jar` file.
+Unzip that file to your computer (Eclipse does not accept files copied directly from a zip folder).
 3. Create a **lib** subfolder in the project and add the jar file to this folder.
-4. Add the library to your project's classpath: In Eclipse *right-click on the jar file* | *Build Path* | *Add to Build Path*.
+4. Add the library to your project's **classpath**: In Eclipse *right-click on the jar file* | *Build Path* | *Add to Build Path*.
 Now Eclipse knows about the library.

 ![ControlsFX Libaray](/assets/java/javafx-8-tutorial-part3/controlsfx-library.png)